stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Indexed Builder

 From the tutorial we know that the chalet model has a large number of duplicate vertices.
-An obvious improvement is to introduce an _index buffer_ to the model to reduce the total amount of data (at the expense of a second buffer for the index itself).
+An obvious improvement is to introduce an _index buffer_ to the model to reduce the total amount of data, at the expense of a second buffer for the index itself.

 We first add an optional index buffer to the model definition: